twizelissa/twizelissa/Readme.md

 <p>

 - 🔭 I’m currently working on [](https://github.com/ngx-builders)
-- 🌱 I’m currently learning Typescript and Vuejs
+- 🌱 I’m currently learning Mobile Development using Kotlin
-- 💬 Ask me about Vuejs
+- 💬 Ask me Any thing about programming
-- 📫 How to reach me: [@twizelissa](https://twitter.com/twizelissa)
+- 📫 How to reach me: [@twizelissa](https://twitter.com/twizelissa) on twitter

 </p>